 Please review the "Preparing Your Application" section for specific instruction on application requirements prior to completing your application.

 View the "Application Deadlines" for specific dates on the opening and closing of the application cycles.

 Applicants are strongly encouraged to apply for financial aid at the same time they apply for admission to the School.
 Grant aid and Work-Study funds are limited and awarded in the order that the Financial Aid Applications and FAFSAs are received.
 Priority will be given to those completing all paperwork by March 1 at http://ssw.uconn.edu/financial-aid/.

 You will not hear back about Financial Aid at the time of acceptance.

 All Financial Aid questions should be directed to the Office of Student Financial Aid Services at email@example.com or (860) 486-2819.

 School of Social Work faculty review all completed applications and make admission decisions.
-When a decision has been made, you will receive an email notification to check your account to view the decision.
-Applicants will be notified of decisions no later than early April.
-No deferment of admission is permitted.
+You will receive an email notification to check your account once a decision has been made.

 Information for Transfer Applicants